 3:404 identical

+3:435 if man does salam to a tailor for a cloth with all the details, but doesn’t give the payment immediately, this by qiyas is like the khurr case, but this is something people don’t do, whereas for the khuffs we allowed it by istiḥsān cause people do that.

 3:445 if you buy a thobe with 10 dirhams on condition that seller sews it this is invalid, but you can do it with shoe, because its custom of people!

 3:457 if you hire a wetnurse on monthly salary, her upkeep usually on herself